 In wanting to understand how Robert Rauschenberg is contained in the archive, Paige will explore how archival accounts manifest personal understandings of Rauschenberg’s discursive collaborations and performances.
 This sense making across archival encounters will inform a creative response through developing a manifesto of practice, relations and potential performances.

 Steven Paige investigates archival histories through an art practice, incorporating video, installation and performance.
 A previous Kluge Research Fellow at the Library of Congress, he completed his PhD in 2019, University of Plymouth.
-He is a Senior Lecturer and Course Leader Postgraduate Studies at Arts University Plymouth, UK.
+He is Senior Lecturer and MA Fine Art Programme Leader at University of West England, UK.

 Unceded territories of the SENĆOŦEN speaking peoples of Coast Salish Nation